gguex/SemSim_AutoCor/code_python/README.md

 ## Warnings

-The similarities and typefreq files computed with (w2v) similarities are missing from the github page, because the similarities files were too big to be stored on github (>100Mo).
+The similarities and typefreq files for the manifesto files are missing from the github page, because the similarities files were too big to be stored on github (>100Mo).
 They can be quickly obtained with (2.2) script.